CSIRT-SK/viruschecker/README.md

 The location of the compiled Java executable is `driver/build/libs/driver-[VERSION]-all.jar`.

-Running driver performs these tasks in the following order:
+A running driver performs these tasks in the following order:
-1. Receive a file.
+1. Receive a file from the gateway.
-2. Invoke the AV command line tools to scan the file.
+2. Invoke the AV command line tool to scan the received file.
 3. Read and process the scan reports.
 4. Send back the scan result.

-The driver provides a unified REST API to simplify communication with supported antivirus solutions.
 As of this moment the supported antivirus software includes
 - Avast
 - Comodo